jonathanrichardl/capstone-group1/README.md

 # capstone-group1
 Automatic Social Distancing and Mask detection using Machine Learning
-# Packages needed to be installed (Add this if you use non-default new packages)
+# Packages needed to be installed (Expand this if you use non-default new packages)
 ### 1. Paho MQTT
 ```
 pip install paho-mqtt